morganpdx/coderetreat-materials/testing-setup/python.md

 FAILED (failures=1)
 ```

-- (OPTIONAL) See if you can make the test pass, and run it again.
+- (Optional) See if you can make the test pass, and run it again.